Why People Love to Visit Charleston in the Spring

 Equipment

 Sony a7III and Sony FE 24-70mm f/2.8 G Master lens.
 Sony FE 16-35mm f/2.8 lens for a few shots of the mansions along E. Bay Street.
-Really Right Stuff TVC-34L, carbon fiber tripod, very light until I attached the BH-55 ball head.
-This ball head is a little heavy but very stable with a heavy lens, even on windy days.
+Really Right Stuff TVC-34L carbon fiber tripod.
+The tripod was too heavy for this walk-around trip, especially with a BH-55 ball head, but it was very stable in heavy winds.
+Next time, I’ll take a travel tripod!

 Charleston mansions